ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](monochrome_gradient.gif)](monochrome_gradient.gif)

-As you can see the gradient only has about the middle 50% of its colors dithered by the "`-monochrome`" operator.
+As you can see, the gradient only has about the middle 50% of its colors dithered by the "`-monochrome`" operator.
-Special thanks goes to Ivanova &lt;flamingivanova@punkass.com&gt; for pointing out this interesting fact of the was IM works.
+Special thanks goes to Ivanova &lt;flamingivanova@punkass.com&gt; for pointing out this interesting fact of the way IM works.

 If you like to dither using the whole grey-scale range, you can use the "`-remap`" operator using a pure black and white colormap (supplied by a built-in pattern image).